Education and Training

-Manitoba Education recognizes the English program as one of the four official school programs (Français, French Immersion and Senior Years Technology Education).
+Manitoba Education and Training recognizes the English program as one of the four official school programs (Français, French Immersion and Senior Years Technology Education).

 Manitoba schools offer 13 grades (Kindergarten to Grade 12), which are grouped as follows